 Some of the ideas that we’ve listed can be started immediately without needing anything more than an email address.
 An online store, on the other hand, will require a few things.

 Namely, you’ll need to have a website, a domain, and a good web hosting provider.
-Some places, such as Exabytes or Weebly, will offer all services as part of a package though you’re limited to what they have to offer.
+Some platforms, such as Shopify or Weebly, will offer all services as part of a package though you’re limited to what they have to offer.

 Alternatively, you can get them separately from specialized websites such as SiteGround for hosting, WordPress for website building, and buy domain names from NameCheap.

 The problem with both options is that you still need to build an eCommerce website from scratch.
-Which is why the third option is what we recommend if you’re serious about starting an online start, and that is to use eCommerce platforms such as EasyStore or Shopify.
+Which is why the third option is what we recommend if you’re serious about starting an online start, and that is to use eCommerce platforms such as 3d Cart, EasyStore, and Shopify.
+These platforms offer all the essentials you’ll need to start selling your own products and brand – from creating websites using their built-in themes to picking a custom domain name.

-EasyStore, in particular, offers a number of features that are useful for an eCommerce store, such as free SSL certificates, multiple currency checkout, a mobile version store, built-in SEO tools and more.
+EasyStore, for example, offers a number of features that are useful for an eCommerce store, such as free SSL certificates, multiple currency checkout, a mobile version store, built-in SEO tools and more.
 They can also integrate with popular applications such as Lazada, EasyParcel, Mailchimp, Shopee, and more.

 24. Be a Travel Consultant